Chart Color Schemes

 Jamestown features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.2% of all households, including 22.8% couples with children, 33.4% couples without children, and 7.3% single parent families.
-Non-family households comprise the remaining 35.8%, with lone person households at 32.8% and group households making up 3.0%.
-The median household size is 2.2 people, which is smaller than the Rest of SA average of 2.3.
+Family households dominate at 64.2% of all households, comprising 22.8% couples with children, 33.4% couples without children, and 7.3% single parent families.
+Non-family households make up the remaining 35.8%, with lone person households at 32.8% and group households comprising 3.0% of the total.
+The median household size of 2.2 people is smaller than the Regional SA average of 2.3.

 Frequently Asked Questions - Households